 Roles provide the security restrictions needed to specify what actions users should be allowed to perform on the engine.
 A role is simply a collection or permissions, which can be assigned to a user to restrict their access to the Flux system.

-To view the roles that are available on the system, browse to the Security page in the Operations Console, then click the "Roles" button.
-The security roles grid will appear.
+To view the roles that are available on the system, browse to the "Roles" tab.

 The first time you visit this page, you will notice there are two roles available by default: